 Written by Freija Mendrik

-Something that really stuck in my mind is that one lunch time while we waiting out the midday sun, our leader said:
+Something that really stuck in my mind is that one lunch time while we waited out the midday sun, our leader said:

 I had the best time at Swansea, with a highlight finding myself on the beaches of Puerto Rico in my final year taking coral surveys, searching for manatees and clambering through mangroves.
 I fell in love with field work even more then, even though it was hard getting up super early and working long into the night; I loved the challenge and the rewards!
 I fell in love even more with research when it was time to do my dissertation.
 I had a brilliant supervisor who is probably the reason I got into the field I am in today.
 I was looking at how plastic derivatives effect phytoplankton photosynthesis and growth.
 This opened my eyes to the world of ecotoxicology and plastic pollution.
 I found that I also really enjoyed days in the lab and the writing up wasn’t so bad as it was completely my own project.
 I surprised myself and was awarded a prize for my dissertation at graduation which made me realise that maybe I could actually go into research and be good at it!

 I then had a year of uncertainty.
-I didn’t want to rush into a Masters and make the wrong decision, so I moved back home.
-I also had to make money so I could afford a Masters and finally get qualified for SCUBA diving, so I couldn’t really do anymore volunteering for conservation projects (in the second year of my undergrad I went to Antigua and was part of the Jumby Bay Hawksbill project).
-I felt really lost that year and was so fed up of not being challenged mentally or doing much to do with research.
-I was so excited when I found I got into MSc Marine Systems and Polices at Edinburgh University – it promised to have both the science side of marine bio but also the law and policy which is so important for conservation work too!
+I didn’t want to rush into a master’s and make the wrong decision, so I moved back home.
+I also had to make money so I could afford a master’s and finally get qualified for SCUBA diving, so I couldn’t really do anymore volunteering for conservation projects (in the second year of my undergrad I went to Antigua and was part of the Jumby Bay Hawksbill project).
+I felt really lost that year and was so fed up of not being challenged mentally or having much to do with research.
+I was so excited when I foundo out that I got into MSc Marine Systems and Polices at Edinburgh University – it promised to have both the science side of marine bio but also the law and policy which is so important for conservation work too!

 I doubt my 16 year old self ever would have imagined I would be here and I definitely get the feeling of impostor syndrome but I can’t imagine myself doing anything different.
 I’m not really sure how I’m going to achieve everything I’ve planned but I’ll try my hardest!